About Shanda Karasek

 My specialties include Play Therapy, where I assist children, preteens, and teens with working through difficult thoughts and feelings and increasing problem-solving skills by using developmentally appropriate art and play-based interventions.
 I also provide psychoeduation and family therapy services specific to adoptive and foster families.
 For individuals struggling with the effects of trauma or diagnosed with Posttraumatic Stress Disorder (PTSD), I utilize Eye Movement Desensitization and Reprocessing (EMDR), which is a brief evidenced-based treatment effective for reducing symptoms of this disorder.
 I am certified in Play Therapy, and trained in EMDR and Trauma-Focused Cognitive Behavioral Therapy (TF-CBT).
 My experience also includes working with Commercially Sexually Exploited Children (CSEC) or "human trafficking", and am certified as a Domestic Violence Counselor and Sexual Assault Victim Advocate.

-As a fifth year board member of the Orange County chapter of the California Association of Marriage and Family Therapists (OC-CAMFT), I have had the pleasure of not only being part of a larger community of local therapists, but also serving as an advocate for Pre-licensed therapists in my position as Director for Pre-licensed.
+As a seventh year board member of the Orange County chapter of the California Association of Marriage and Family Therapists (OC-CAMFT), I have had the pleasure of not only being part of a larger community of local therapists, but also serving as an advocate for Pre-licensed therapists in my position as Director for Pre-licensed.
 In this role, I facilitate monthly "3000 Hour Club" events held specifically for Pre-licensed therapists in the community, with a purpose of networking and increasing support and camaraderie with other professionals in the field.